-The buyer may file a claim with the court against the seller in connection with the product defects within one year, starting from the time of discovery of the defects, 103 but limited to the warranty period, and the shelf life and service life periods.
-104 If no periods are established for the product warranty or shelf life, the limitation term is two years.
+The buyer may file a claim with the court against the seller in connection with the product defects within one year, starting from the time of discovery of the defects, 106 but limited to the warranty period, and the shelf life and service life periods.
+107 If no periods are established for the product warranty or shelf life, the limitation term is two years.

-The statutes of limitations which are related to filing claims with the court may be prolonged or renewed by the court as stated by the relevant provisions of the Code of Civil Procedure.105 The court may make this decision upon a petition by a party to the proceedings or by another person, provided that the statute of limitations provision was omitted for valid reasons.106
+The statutes of limitations which are related to filing claims with the court may be prolonged or renewed by the court as stated by the relevant provisions of the Code of Civil Procedure.
+The court may make this decision upon a petition by a party to the proceedings or by another person, provided that the statute of limitations provision was omitted for valid reasons.
+The court may make this decision upon a petition by a party to the proceedings or by another person, provided that the statute of limitations provision was omitted for valid reasons.